Top Skills Needed to be a Social Worker

 Advance your career in Social Work & Counseling

 Related to organizational skills, social workers must also have strong time-management practices.
 Because social workers juggle multiple cases and administrative responsibilities at once, they must effectively manage their time to ensure all clients receive the care, attention, and service they need.
-Time management also plays a role in preventing “burnout” from being overworked.
+Time management skills also play a role in preventing “burnout” from being overworked.

 Social workers must establish and maintain professional relationships with their clients to avoid taking the emotional stress of the job home — intentionally or unintentionally.
 Establishing boundaries early between yourself and your clients will help create a healthier work-life balance, which in turn makes you a more effective professional.